chukiagosoftware/software-engineer-blog/content/pages/about.md

 IaC is a bridge between fear, uncertainty, doubt (FUD) and paradise.
 It can be pretty fun to work on IaC and get away from all that FUD.

-Plus, Infrastructure as Code (whatever that means) is a vital component of deploying successful highly performant data intensive distributed applications.
+Infrastructure as Code is a vital component of deploying successful highly performant data intensive distributed applications.
 To be serious for half a moment, we can use IaC to meet stringent timelines and the highest standards of quality and also to have a whopping good time.

-I have worked on the following Stacks, and I use the term loosely in this sentence, because it was a somewhat random though in retrospect very rewarding software path.

-In the beginning was the Internet.
-We had Cisco routers and switches and Apache2 server racks connected with FastEthernet, then GigabitEthernet.
+In the beginning there was the Internet.
+In the server room we had Cisco routers and switches and Apache2 racks connected with FastEthernet, then GigabitEthernet.
 Servers had power supplies and NICs and HPE ILO.

-And manual internet routes.
+:crystal_ball:

 Then we learned to abstract and deployed OVMs on VMware ESXi and vSphere integrated with Network Load Balancers and App Firewalls.

+And then, we beheld the Cloud

 :cloud:

-### And then, we beheld the Cloud

-:umbrella:

 The Cloud was good for a while, but then it became too much.

-* Multiple clouds.
+* Multiple clouds. :circus_tent:
-* Unclear and changing APIs
+* Unclear and changing APIs :trollface:
-* Climbing cloud costs.
+* Climbing cloud costs :money_with_wings:
-* Outages
+* Outages :shit:
-* Growing Customer Acquisition Cost.
+* Growing Customer Acquisition Cost :money_bag:
-* Team multiplication - DevOps, delivery, qa, sre, infrastructure, platform, support...
+* Team multiplication :family:

-:chart_with_upwards_trend:
+:chart_with_downwards_trend:

+---

-Enter IaC.
+Enter IaC :muscle:

-:moneybag: :money_with_wings: :dollar:
+:chart_with_downwards_trend:

+---

 ####  My FIFO Stack :tanabata_tree: